Second-order optimality conditions for the bilinear optimal control of a degenerate equation: Introduction

-In this work, we study the bilinear optimal control of a strongly degenerate parabolic equation.
-Here, the control given by the multiplicative term $v$ in \eqref{model} depends on time and space and acts on an open subset of the whole domain.
-We first establish a weak maximum principle for our system in order to improve the regularity of solutions and we prove the existence of optimal solutions.
-We also derive the first order optimality conditions.
-Next, using the results of \cite{casas2012}, we derive the second order necessary and sufficient conditions for optimality.
-Importantly, we prove that for our problem, the local solution satisfies the sufficient condition \eqref{cdt1}.
-This result is often very difficult or impossible to prove in general.
-To the best of our knowledge, such results have never been studied for degenerate systems involving bilinear controls.
+In this work, we study the bilinear optimal control of a strongly degenerate parabolic equation, where the control $v$ in \eqref{model} depends on time and space and acts on an open subset of the domain.
+We first establish a weak maximum principle to improve the regularity of solutions and prove the existence of optimal solutions, followed by deriving the first order optimality conditions.
+Then, using results from \cite{casas2012}, we obtain second order necessary and sufficient conditions for optimality.
+To the best of our knowledge, such results have not been studied for degenerate systems involving bilinear controls.